Assistant sub-inspector of police

-In the police forces of India and Nepal, an Assistant of sub-inspector (ASI) is a non-gazetted police officer ranking above a police head constable and below a Sub-inspector.
-The rank insignia for an ASI is one star, with a red and blue striped ribbon at the outer edge of the shoulder straps.
-He/she can be an Investigating officer.
-A.S.I. is often the officer in charge of Police Outposts or "phari" and Investigation Centres.
-Some police stations carry incharge of GD duty.
-They make reports of incidents for senior officers.
+In the police forces of India and Nepal, an Assistant of sub-inspector (ASI) is a non-gazetted police officer ranking above a head constable and below a sub-inspector.
+The rank insignia of an Assistant Sub-Inspector of Police (ASIP) is one star, with a red and blue striped ribbon at the outer edge of the shoulder straps.
+An assistant sub-inspector can be an investigating officer, and is often the officer in charge of Police Outposts, or "phari", or Investigation Centres.